Carlsberg Group: Sponsorships

 Sponsorships from Carlsberg comes in two forms, sharply separated: either from the Carlsberg Brewery as part of their commercial campaigns, or as significant contributions to arts and sciences via the Carlsberg Foundation (who owns the brewery).

 Carlsberg Brewery was one of the major sponsors of Euro 2008, Euro 2012 and also UEFA Euro 2016 (where their adboards were changed to read their abridged tagline, "Probably", due to France's laws against alcohol advertising).
 Carlsberg was one of the major sponsors of the 2004 European Football Championship and use the promotional slogan "probably the best lager in the world"; they were also a sponsor of the 1990 FIFA World Cup.
 Carlsberg are best known in the UK as the main and shirt sponsors of Liverpool F.C. having sponsored the club from 1992 continuing through to 2016.
 With Liverpool being the only UK city exhibiting at the World Expo in Shanghai – its twin city, the Carlsberg logo on the Liverpool F.C jersey was written in Chinese for the league match against Chelsea F.C on 2 May 2010.

 Carlsberg also sponsor F.C.
 Copenhagen, Havant and Waterlooville, Odense Boldklub, Pirin Blagoevgrad and are also the secondary sponsor (after Eircom) of the Republic of Ireland national football team and Tottenham Hotspur F.C.
 Carlsberg also sponsors other sport events, such as golf and skiing.
 On 13 July 2011 Carlsberg signed a sponsorship contract with Hajduk Split and contributed 40,000 Euros to the team to help avert a financial crisis in 2013.

-As of August 2011 Carlsberg also became Arsenal F.C's official beer sponsor for three years.
+As of August 2011, Carlsberg also became Arsenal F.C's official beer sponsor for three years.
 Carlsberg has also sponsored the Hong Kong Rugby Sevens in 2015.
-Carlsberg was also the sponsor of the Indian Premier League (IPL) franchise Kings XI Punjab in season 4 of the league, with its logo appearing on the caps and helmets of the team.

 Goalkeeper Peter Schmeichel became the first ever worldwide ambassador for Carlsberg.
 He was announced as the face of Carlsberg's UEFA Euro 2016 sponsorship campaign.